Tenrikyo theology: Attributes

-The Ofudesaki verses name jūyō or jūyōjizai, translated as "omnipotence" or "free and unlimited workings," as a significant attribute of God.
+The Ofudesaki verses name jūyō (自由) or jūyōjizai (自由自在), translated as "omnipotence" or "free and unlimited workings," as a significant attribute of God.
 This omnipotence governs not only the order of the universe, but also events in the natural world, such as rainstorms and earthquakes, and in one's personal life, such as dreams and diseases.
 This omnipotence works through those people who believe as well as those who do not.